 In the early 1970s, I discovered that when a British fan bought a copy of the Beatles’ 1965 album HELP!
 (Parlophone PMC-1255/PCS-3071) in the UK, he got a Beatles album with fourteen (14) new Beatles recordings.
 When an American fan bought the same title (HELP!, Capitol MAS/SMAS-2386) in the US, he got an “original soundtrack album” with only seven (7) new Beatles recordings!
 The rest of the record was padded out with five (5) pieces of “incidental music” composed and arranged by someone named Ken Thorne.
 Somehow, it seemed that the American record-buyer was getting the short end of… Continue Reading ken thorne chose to chase the tyrol to the bitter end

-As I assiduously tackle the next part of my extended say on the movie Wild In The Streets and its attendant soundtrack music for my Rather Rare Records (dotcom) site, I found myself in need of a Del Shannon fix.
+AS I TACKLE THE NEXT PART of my extended say on the movie Wild In The Streets and its attendant soundtrack music for my Rather Rare Records (dotcom) site, I found myself in need of a Del Shannon fix.
 And, once fixed, I thought I would fill in the gap between WITS posts by sharing some of his work!
 So, I took the time away from the recordings and the actual records associated with the Wild In The Streets movie (which is requiring far more research and ratiocination time than expected) and wrote a two-parter the late, great Del Shannon.
-The first… Continue Reading alive and well and still writing in the oh-so-hot pacific northwest
+The first post is… Continue Reading alive and well and still writing in the oh-so-hot pacific northwest

 This article has been expanded, then consolidated with another article, and then retitled and republished as “a conversation on Brian Wilson and SMILE.”